 It’s not easy to launch a website — especially a site that accurately reflects your business.
-That said, you don’t need to be a web designer with a huge budget to create an engaging, professional website.
+That said, you don’t need to be a web designer with a huge budget to build a website.

 The initial steps are simple.
 First, pick a great WordPress theme.
 Next, make your personal changes to improve your customer’s perception.
 Read on for 10 best practices for your professional websites that will elevate both your site and your brand.